mefellows/respite/respite-core/src/jekyll/index.md

 8. Execute `container:start` to launch the web application.
 9. Execute `browse` to see a default HTML template display in your browser - this is nothing exciting.

-Once you're up and running, you can use the giter8 [scaffolding](https://github.com/n8han/giter8#scaffolding-plugin) tool
+Once you're up and running, you can use the giter8 [scaffolding](https://github.com/n8han/giter8#scaffolding-plugin) tool to build our your services.

 #### Scaffolding